nystudio107/seomatic/README.md

     This is my {baseUrl}

 In addition to being able to hold custom data that you enter manually, you can also set the Source that **SEO Title**, **SEO Description**, **SEO Keywords**, and **SEO Image** SEOmatic Meta fields to pull data from to an existing field in your Entry.

+**SEO Image** only can pull from an existing Assets field, while **SEO Title**, **SEO Description**, and **SEO Keywords** can pull from Text, Rich Text, and Matrix fields.
+If you pull from a Matrix field, SEOmatic goes through and concatenates all of the Text & Rich Text fields together (this is useful for **SEO Keywords** generation).

 The **SEO Keywords** field also allows you to extract keywords automatically from an existing field in your Entry via the `Keywords From Field` Source option.

 ## Dynamic Twig SEO Meta

-All this SEO is great, but what if you want to generate dynamic SEO in an Twig template, for example on a Blog page where each blog entry should have different SEO Meta?
+All this SEO is great, but what if you want to generate dynamic SEO in an Twig template, with custom or specific requirements that the SEOmatic FieldType can't handle?
 SEOmatic makes it easy.

 SEOmatic populates your templates with the following global variables for SEO Meta: